yuri-rage/arch-hyprland-sync/README.md

 ```

 Additional configuration files can be added in the `config` folder following the format of the existing ones.
-Any file added to an existing config or to a new config will by sync'd upon re-running the `stowall` script.
+Any file added to an existing config or to a new config will by sync'd upon re-running the `stow-all` script.

 To version control your own dotfiles, fork this repository and then push changes to dotfiles as desired.
 If `stow` is used properly, all edits will remain within the cloned directory, so pushing upstream should be as simple as editing, committing, and pushing to origin.